Skip to content

 Tip

-If you already have a collection loaded, the directory will be pre-selected based on the location of the cursor in the collection tree, so moving the cursor to the correct location before pressing Ctrl+N will save you from needing to type out the path.
+If you already have a collection loaded, the path in the "New Request" dialog will be pre-filled based on the position of the cursor in the collection tree, so moving the cursor to the correct location before pressing Ctrl+N will save you from needing to type out the path.

-Within the "Directory" field of this dialog, it's important to note that . refers to the currently loaded collection directory (that is, the directory that was loaded using the --collection option), and not necessarily the current working directory.
+Within the "Path in collection" field of this dialog, it's important to note that . refers to the currently loaded collection directory (that is, the directory that was loaded using the --collection option), and not necessarily the current working directory.

 Saving a request